-The new Stream in Social Justice is a degree option open to Sociology BA Honours and Combined Honours students.
+The Social Justice Stream is a degree option open to Sociology BA Honours and Combined Honours students.
 The Stream builds multi-faceted sociological knowledge of social injustice and social justice struggles, and combines academic and hands-on, experiential learning.

-The Stream is composed of 4 courses.
-To receive credit for the Stream, you must take all four courses (although the courses are also open to students outside of the Stream).
+There are four courses in this stream.
+To receive credit, you must take all four courses (although the courses are also open to students outside of the Stream).
 These four courses are included within your existing degree requirements, so the Stream does not require you to take additional credits.

 - In Sociology 2170: Foundations in Social Justice, you will develop foundational knowledge of existing research and theories of social justice.

 - In Sociology 3170: Social Justice in Action, we bring the community to the classroom.
-This course brings a series of speakers engaged in social justice work in Ottawa and beyond to talk about what they do and how.
+This course connects you with current social justice work in Ottawa and beyond to talk about what movements do and how they do it.